 Credit risk primarily arises from the Company's normal commercial operations that actually, or potentially, arises from the Company's exposure to: a) NGET in respect of invoices submitted by the Company for transmission services; b) the counterparties to the RPI swaps described in note 12; and c) short term deposits.
 There are no other significant credit exposures to which the Company is exposed.
-The maximum exposure to credit risk at 31 March 2017 and 31 March 2016 is the fair value of all financial assets held by the Company.
-Information relating to the fair value of all financial assets is given above - note 17 (a).
-None of the Company's financial assets are past due or impaired.
+The maximum exposure to credit risk at 31 March 2018 and 31 March 2017 is the fair value of all financial assets held by the Company's financial assets are past due or impaired.

-18 Information relating to financial instruments and the management of risk (continued).
+18 Information relating to financial instruments and the management of risk (continued)b) Management of risk (continued)

-- b) Management of risk (continued) - ii) Credit risk (continued)
+ii) Credit risk (continued)